Data Governance Analyst

 Directly related education or experience considered on the basis of:

-1 year of education for 1 year of experience; or
+- 1 year of education for 1 year of experience; or

-1 year of experience for 1 year of education.
+- 1 year of experience for 1 year of education.

 Required Experience:

-Knowledge of data governance standards and best practices.
+- In-depth knowledge of data governance standards and best practices.

-Proficient with Microsoft Suite of applications.
+- Proficient with Microsoft Suite of applications.

 Assets:

-Experience in data privacy, data security, regulations, and compliance.
+- Experience in data privacy, data security, regulations, and compliance.

-Innovation mindset to navigate through new challenges with high degree of initiative to solve problems.
+- Innovation mindset to navigate through new challenges with high degree of initiative to solve problems.

-Strong business acumen and adept at managing multiple, concurrent deadlines and shifting priorities.
+- Strong business acumen and adept at managing multiple, concurrent deadlines and shifting priorities.

 Minimum recruitment standards outline the minimum education and experience required for appointment to a job classification.